Neelanjan-Goswami/Final-versions-of-Solutions-or-Pratisamadhati/README.md

 # Pratisamadhati
-To solve the problems of the worlds
+To solve the problems of the worlds.